 I think this rhyme is particularly good to be used in the early years classroom to promote counting, and could easily be extended beyond 5 when the children improve in their maths ability.
 The subject could be changed depending on season or even topic, making it a highly versatile resource.

-So now we have come to the end of our maths journey, and I can honestly say that I have88477-mathematics-of-life enjoyed this module very much.
+So now we have come to the end of our maths journey, and I can honestly say that I have enjoyed this module very much.
 It makes you think of maths and everyday life in a different way.
 I think everyone would agree that maths plays a huge role in life, however, through this module we have seen just the extent of maths in places you would not imagine, and in many extraordinary ways.
 I have seen the whole class at points in this module confused, astounded and most of all in awe and wonder of the maths we are being shown.

 The main text through this module has been Liping Ma’s (2010) book ‘Knowing and Teaching Elementary Mathematics’, which describes 4 main principles in having a Profound Understanding of Fundamental Mathematics: “Basic Ideas, Connectedness, Multiple Perspectives and Longitudinal Coherence” (p122).
 At the beginning of this module, these principles meant nothing to me, however, now I feel I have a good understanding behind them, and can identify them in real life through the inputs we have had.